Huisinis (or Hushinish)

 The Gateway building, which opened at the end of 2017, provides toilets and showers for visitors all year round.
 It has an interpretation area with information on the local landscape and history.
 It’s also somewhere to shelter on stormy days.
 In winter, you can sit on the indoor picnic benches and just watch the waves crashing-in on the beach.

 Located in the main carpark are two general waste bins.
 Alongside is a Chemical Disposal Point and fresh water standpipe.
 Both carparks have recycling bins for plastics, cans and glass bottles.

 Car parking is provided either side of the building.
 Parking on the machair or the beach-head is no longer permitted by the crofters.
 Vehicular traffic has been damaging this precious grassland.
 For this reason, a new camper-van site has been built 400m before the village on less sensitive common land.

 Huisinis Campervan Site

 This site provides a number of electric hook-up points, in a sheltered spot, overlooking the bay.
 There’s a herd of very photogenic Highland Cattle living close by – so make sure the gates are closed if you are using the site.
-Payment for camping is by donation – a box being located on site.
-Alternativly donations can be made here via PayPal
+Payment for camping is made at the meter located on site.
+See charges here

 Electricity and Refuse Collection is provided on site.
 Water and Chemical Disposal is available at the main Huisinis Gateway carpark.
 Please note that the electricity supply is turned off NOV-MAR.

-Please note that we do not take bookings for the site, it is operated on a “first come first served” basis
+Please also note that we do not take bookings for the site, it is operated on a“first come first served” basis.

 Huisinis lies at the end of the B887.
 Use postcode HS3 3AY in your satnav.
 Be aware that mobile coverage varies considerably along the route and is almost non-existent at Huisinis (unless you are on the EE network – then you can have 4G!).